threepointone/routah/README.md

 - `to` - url
 - `to` - a [location descriptor](https://github.com/rackt/history/blob/master/docs/Glossary.md#locationdescriptor)
 - `onClick`, `className`, `style` - analogous to ReactDOM props
-- `activeClass` - added to className when `to` matches current url. defaults to 'active'.
-- `activeStyle` - merged to style when `to` matches current url

 Redirect
 ---